ethereum/snake-charmers-tactical-manual/go-to-libraries.md

 ### [`cached-property`](https://pypi.org/project/cached-property/)

-@piper
+@piper recommends

 For `@property` methods that are safe to cache this provides a clean, well tested, and highly performant mechanism.
+Use of this however collides with the `__slots__` approach.

+> NOTE: https://github.com/pydanny/cached-property/issues/69 demonstrates how to combine this with `__slots__`.